 enemies of such soldiers of the faith as the Jesuits.

 Clement XIII, a friend of the Jesuits, was elected Pope in 1758.
 When he died in February 1769, a conclave to elect his successor assembled in Rome.
 Those charged with electing the new Pope were beset by a powerful coalition of anti-Jesuits from Spain, France and Naples whose single purpose was to get someone elected who would abolish the Jesuit order.
 Representatives from those nations were —at least, so they said— prepared to wage economic, military, and even religious war (that is, they threatened schism) against the Papal States unless they got what they wanted.
 Such intrigues are beyond me, but, interestingly, the choice for Pope went to one who had been educated by the Jesuits —Cardinal Ganganelli, who took the papal name of Clement XIV (medallion, above).

 The Pope was reluctant to suppress the Jesuits.
 He still had some political backing from the Hapsburgs in Austria, who, obviously, were against anything the Bourbons were for.
 That support faded when empress Maria-Theresa married off one of her children, Marie Antoinette, to the Bourbon king of France.
 Part of the agreement was that Hapsburg royalty stop defending the nefarious Jesuits.

-In any case, the Pope caved in to
+In any case, the Pope caved

 in to the anti-Jesuits and issued a decree of suppression,

 the Dominus ac Redemptor, in June 1773.
-It
+It wasn't

 society was abolished.
-The strongest
+The strongest language was

 |…the Society from its earliest days bore the germs of dissensions and jealousies which tore its own members asunder, led them to rise against other religious orders, against the secular clergy and the universities, nay even against the sovereigns who had received them in their states…|